 Class C RV Storage Denver

-Empty and Clean Out Your RV’s Water Tanks
+Empty Your RV’s Fresh Water and Holding Tanks & Winterize

-Be sure to empty out your RV’s wastewater and freshwater tanks at an appropriate dump station.
-You’ll also want to empty the toilets and hot water heaters.
-After you’d dumped the tanks, you’ll still need to clean them.
-A great way to do this is to fill the tanks with a mix of baking soda and water.
-To make sure that the liquid cleaner mix fully cleans the inside of the tanks, take your RV for a short ride.
+Empty your RV’s wastewater and freshwater tanks at an appropriate dump station.
+After you have dumped the tanks, it is a good idea to clean them.
+A great way to do this is dump baking soda down the toilet and the shower and and water.
+To help ensure the mixture cleans the tanks, take your RV for a short ride.
 Be sure to empty the tanks immediately after doing this!